vict0rsch/faenet/docs/source/getting-started/index.rst

 Frame Averaging Transform
 -------------------------
-.. currentmodule:: faenet.transforms

-:class:`FrameAveraging` is a Transform method applicable to pytorch-geometric ``Data`` object, which shall be used in the ``get_item()`` function of your ``Dataset`` class.
+:class:`~faenet.transforms.FrameAveraging` is a Transform method applicable to pytorch-geometric ``Data`` object, which shall be used in the ``get_item()`` function of your ``Dataset`` class.
 This method derives a new canonical position for the atomic graph, identical for all euclidean symmetries, and stores it under the data attribute ``fa_pos``.
 You can choose among several options for the frame averaging, ranging from *Full FA* to *Stochastic FA* (in 2D or 3D) including traditional data augmentation *DA* with rotated samples.
-See the full `doc <https://faenet.readthedocs.io/en/latest/autoapi/faenet/transforms/index.html#faenet.transforms.FrameAveraging>`_ for more details.
-Note that, although this transform is specific to pytorch-geometric data objects, it can be easily extended to new settings since the core functions ``frame_averaging_2D()`` and ``frame_averaging_3D()`` generalise to other data format.
+Note that, although this transform is specific to pytorch-geometric data objects, it can be easily extended to new settings since the core functions :meth:`~faenet.frame_averaging.frame_averaging_2D` and :meth:`~faenet.frame_averaging.frame_averaging_3D` generalise to other data format.

 .. code-block:: python